djpardis/djpardis.github.io/_posts/2026-09-18-no-free-lunch-and-recursive-self-improvement.md

 ---
 layout: post
 title: "No free lunch and the limits of recursive self-improvement"
-subtitle: "What a theorem about optimization algorithms has to say about the intelligence explosion debate"
+subtitle: "What optimization theory can and cannot say about AGI"
 description: "A technical reading of how Wolpert and Macready's No Free Lunch theorems bear on recursive self-improvement, specialization, inductive bias, model collapse, and recent empirical evidence."
 keywords: no free lunch theorem, recursive self-improvement, intelligence explosion, AGI, AI safety, Chollet, Wolpert, Macready, Hibbard, MIRI, Yudkowsky, model collapse
 date: 2026-09-18